 Another important tab on the TD Ameritrade stock profiles page is one called Peer Comparison.
 When you scroll down in this tab, it shows your chosen stock versus key peers in the industry, comparing them on the basis of important metrics such as earnings growth, price-to-earnings (P/E) ratio, and profit margin, among other factors.
 This data can help you smoke out possible danger signs in a stock.

-“I always like to compare stocks to others,” said Kevin Hincks, senior specialist for trader education and Swim Lessons host at TD Ameritrade.
+“I always like to compare stocks to others,” said Kevin Hincks, manager, trader contributor and host, TD Ameritrade.
 “Compare a stock to its sector and see how it’s doing compared to other stocks.
 Case in point: the P/E ratio.
 If the stock you pick has the highest P/E, maybe it’s not the best choice.”

 Other warning signs might include lower profit margins than a company’s peers, a falling dividend yield, and earnings growth below the industry average.
 There could be benign explanations for any of these, but you need to do a bit more research and make sure they don’t point to any red alerts that might mean future share weakness.